AlexanderDewhirst/networking_time_series_collection/README.md

 */1 * * * * ~/<path_to_repository>/run.sh
 ```
 and ensure the `run.sh` file is executable (`chmod 777 run.sh`)

+##### NOTE
+The cron job will initialize the database at the root.
+See *dependencies* for accessing the database console.

 ### Neural Network Modeling
 Once data is collected and stored in the database, we can then train our neural network.
 To do so, execute the following: